AWS-Samples-GenAI-FSI/FinanceInsights-Jira-Bedrock-S3-Vectors/README.md

 - "What payment processing errors occurred?"

 ### How to Use
-1. **First Launch**: Click "Run Initial Setup" - this will automatically:
+1. **First Launch**: Choose your setup option:
-   - Extract your Jira tickets
+   - **Use Your Jira Tickets**: Extract and analyze your existing Jira tickets
+   - **Demo Mode**: Generate realistic financial services demo tickets for testing
+2. **Automatic Setup**: The app will automatically:
+   - Extract or generate tickets with financial context
    - Create AWS S3 buckets and vector storage
    - Generate AI embeddings
-   - Set up the complete pipeline (~2 minutes)
+   - Set up the complete pipeline (~2-3 minutes)
-2. **Load Data**: Click "Load Pipeline Data" to fetch processed tickets
+3. **Load Data**: Click "Load Pipeline Data" to fetch processed tickets
-3. **Ask Questions**: Use natural language queries about your financial operations
+4. **Ask Questions**: Use natural language queries about your financial operations
-4. **Get Analysis**: Receive AI-powered risk analysis with ticket recommendations
+5. **Get Analysis**: Receive AI-powered risk analysis with ticket recommendations
-5. **Review Results**: Examine related tickets with urgency scoring and business impact
+6. **Review Results**: Examine related tickets with urgency scoring and business impact

 ## Project Structure